-Knowing how much you'll need to spend before you commit to taking care of a dog will help you budget for one and will ensure that you feel less financial stress once Fido joins your household.
+Knowing how much you'll need to spend before you commit to taking care of a dog will help you budget for one and will ensure that you feel less financial stress once your pet joins your household.
 We'll walk you through what you need to know about the costs of owning a dog and how to budget for it.
 Let’s break it down.

 How much does it cost to own a dog?